MedAugment: Universal Automatic Data Augmentation Plug-in for Medical Image Analysis: Experiments

-\textbf{Segmentation} We use dice loss while other hyperparameters follow the classification.
-We use UNet++ \cite{zhou2018unet++}, FPN \cite{lin2017feature}, and DeepLabV3 \cite{chen2017rethinking} for training.
-Models are implemented based on the segmentation-models-pytorch package \cite{iakubovskii2019segmentation} and the encoder selected is ResNet 18.
-We evaluate the performance using dice score (DS), intersection over union (IoU) as well as pixel accuracy (PA).
-As mainstream automatic DA methods are designed for classification, we design three baselines consisting of different numbers of general DA operations for image segmentation performance comparison.
-Following the report \citep{eisenmann2023winner} that horizontal flip, rotate, and vertical flip are the most widely implemented general DA operations in the field of MIA, we design three baseline methods named OneAugment, TwoAugment, and ThreeAugment.
-The OneAugment consists solely \texttt{\{horizontal flip}\}, while the TwoAugment and ThreeAugment are composed of sequential \texttt{\{horizontal flip, rotate}\} and \texttt{\{horizontal flip, rotate, vertical flip}\}, respectively.
-The probability for each DA operation equals 0.5.
+Regarding segmentation, we utilize SoftIoU loss, and the remaining follow the classification setup.
+We leverage convolution-based UNet \cite{ronneberger2015u} and attention-based SwinUNETR \cite{hatamizadeh2021swin} for training \cite{iakubovskii2019segmentation}.
+We evaluate the model performance using dice score (DSC), intersection over union (IoU), and pixel accuracy (PAC).
+We compare the MedAugment with the SOTA GAN-based STDA and varying automatic DA methods.
+As most automatic DA methods \citep{lingchen2020uniformaugment, hendrycks2019augmix, yun2019cutmix} are initially designed for classification, introducing them to segmentation can face mask misalignment by image mixture or requires method modifications.
+To this end, we propose unique conventional pipelines as SOTA approaches for performance comparison.
+Following the report \citep{eisenmann2023winner} that horizontal flip, rotate, and vertical flip are the most prevalent implemented operations in MIA, we present MonoAugment, DuoAugment, and TriAugment.
+The MonoAugment encompasses solely \texttt{horizontal flip}, while the DuoAugment and TriAugment are composed of successive \texttt{horizontal flip, rotate} and \texttt{horizontal flip, rotate, vertical flip}, respectively.
+The probability for each DA operation $p=0.5$.